 All workshops are highly interactive and participatory.
 Workshops will be tailored to the specific needs of the program and participants.

-Mentoring and Coaching for Equity
+Mentoring & Coaching for Equity

 Mentoring for Equity engages teachers and leaders in the most challenging aspects of our profession.
 Most of us are united in wanting to provide access to an equitable education for students from diverse race, class, language, gender, and other identities.
 It takes study, practice, and support in order to provide for diverse student needs while at the same time reflecting on internalized beliefs, unaware biases, and actions to address the systemic equity issues facing our students and schools today.
 Mentoring for Equity involves study and practice of reflection, coaching skills, observation and feedback, and strategic conversations that raise awareness and provide the tools for real change.

-Culturally Responsive Mentoring and Teaching
+Culturally Responsive Coaching and Mentoring

 Culturally responsive teaching and mentoring begin with adult learning.
 The first text is our own stories – understanding our own cultural identities, challenges, strengths, and blind spots.
 How do we employ empathy, curiosity, and humility as adult learners in order to build muscles of cultural competence and awareness?
 As we become culturally responsive as mentors, coaches, school leaders, and teachers, we make clearer choices on curriculum, management, and community building strategies that allow us to embrace the strengths diverse students, families, and communities bring.